In this post we talk about:

 The registration of a trademark may be revoked if the mark has not been genuinely used in Hong Kong by the owner or with his consent, in relation to the goods or services for which it is registered, for a continuous period of at least 3 years, and there are no valid reasons for non-use.

-According to the law in Hong Kong, an assignment, a licence or other transmission of a registered trademark may be general or limited.
-A limited assignment or licence may apply: a) in relation to some but not all of the goods or services for which the trademark is registered; or b) in relation to use of the trademark in a particular manner or a particular locality.
+According to the law in Hong Kong, an assignment of trademark, a license of trademark or other transmission of a registered trademark may be general or limited.
+A limited assignment or license may apply: a) in relation to some but not all of the goods or services for which the trademark is registered; or b) in relation to use of the trademark in a particular manner or a particular locality.

 An assignment and a licence is not effective unless it is in writing and is signed by or on behalf of the grantor.

 Eva Troiani law firm is at your disposal for further information on how to register your trademark in Hong Kong.
 Do not hesitate to contact us!